Many or all companies we feature compensate us. Compensation and editorial

 How much does FHA mortgage insurance cost?

-Here’s what those charges look like on a 30-year loan:
+Here’s what these charges look like for a 30-year loan:

 Original loan amountDown paymentAnnual MIP premium